 Many people are now choosing to replace their traditional week-long holidays with a number of weekend city breaks.
 And with good reason!
 On top of getting to see more of the world, city breaks can divide up the year into more manageable chunks.
 Unsure of which European cities to visit?
-Well, we have picked some of our must-visit cities for 2019.
+Well, I have picked some of my must-visit cities.
 So what are you waiting for?
 Get packing!

 Turin may be best known for being home to Fiat cars and the Juventus football team.
 However, it has a whole lot more to offer, especially for foodies and culture vultures.
 It’s home to copious amounts of freshly made pasta and pizza, as you’d expect.
 But Turin is currently undergoing a vegan revival, with the number of meat-free options increasing by the day.
 It’s also the birthplace of the decadently delicious gianduja (hazelnut filled chocolate), said to have inspired the creation of Nutella.
 For unparalleled views of the city, take a tram to the Basilica di Superga.
 If you have the energy, climb the winding staircase of this historic cathedral.
 You’ll see the Alps on a clear day – if you’re not scared of heights, that is!
 It certainly deserves to be on our wish-list as one of the best European cities to visit.

-Whether you’re a Game of Thrones fan or not (the series was filmed there), Dubrovnik is well worth a visit.
-Our director, Sarah, has been here and she lists it as one of her top European cities to visit.
+Whether you’re a Game of Thrones fan or not (the series was filmed there!), Dubrovnik is well worth a visit.
+I have been here, which is why it as one of my top European cities to visit.
 Start by exploring its 16th century city walls and streets.
 They’re now shiny from the number of feet that have walked over them throughout history!

 Be sure to take in the scent of orange blossom trees that line the cobbles as you do.
 Also keep your eyes peeled for dolphins frolicking in the Adriatic Sea.
 The cable car to the top of the city comes highly recommended.
 It boasts breath-taking views of Dubrovnik, plus the Elaphiti islands beyond.

 If you’re the type of person who loves to spend a weekend by the sea, Valencia is the ideal getaway.
 If you’re a sun-worshipper, rejoice.
 Spain’s third city experiences more than 300 days of sun a year!
-But there are plenty of options if you prefer relaxing in the shade.
+But there are plenty of options if you prefer relaxing in the shade, which I do!
 Valencia’s City of Arts and Sciences contains a science museum, planetarium, marine park and opera house.
 So there are lots of things to keep you entertained away from the rays.

-We’re also huge fans of Valencia’s colourful street art, cobbled streets, and the heady aromas of freshly-made paella!
+I’m also a huge fan of the look of Valencia’s colourful street art, cobbled streets, and the heady aromas of freshly-made paella!

 Made up of a network of 14 islands, this charming Swedish capital is as stylish as it gets.
 Often considered to be the Venice of the north, Stockholm is a smorgasbord of Scandi-chic.
 But rest assured, it’s not too cool for school: it is home to the official Abba museum, after all.
 Don’t forget to eat your bodyweight in kanelbullar while you’re there.
 These delicious cinnamon buns adorn the counters and windows of cafes and bakeries all across Stockholm.
 Mad about all things maritime?
 Make sure you pay a visit to the Vasa Museum, located on the island of Djurgården.
 Here you’ll find the only almost fully intact 17th century ship that has ever been salvaged.
 With over one million visitors a year, the Vasa is the most visited museum in Scandinavia.
 Don’t leave without strolling through the museum garden, or indulging in some traditional Swedish fika at the sea-view restaurant.